IntegrationsDatabasesAzure Cosmos DB

 Azure Cosmos DB

-Datafly Signal delivers events to Azure Cosmos DB for globally distributed, multi-model NoSQL storage with guaranteed single-digit millisecond latency.
+Datafly Signal writes first-party events as documents into Azure Cosmos DB (Core SQL API) for globally distributed, multi-model NoSQL storage with millisecond latency.

 Prerequisites